Raita

 Key Techniques

-- Whisking yogurt until smooth
+- Whisking yogurt to smooth consistency

 Classic Dishes